timescale/docs/timescaledb/getting-started/compress-data.md

 At a high level, TimescaleDB's built-in job scheduler framework will asynchronously convert recent data from an uncompressed row-based form to a compressed columnar form across chunks of TimescaleDB hypertables.

-Let's set up a compression policy on our hypertable to see how it works.
+Let's enable compression on our hypertable and then look at two ways of compressing data: with an automatic policy or manually.

-## Create a compression policy
+## Enable TimescaleDB compression on the hypertable

 Just like with Continuous Aggregates, there are two ways to compress data in TimescaleDB: manually, via a one-time command, or using a compression policy to automatically compress data according to a schedule.